Current Mortgage Rates by Credit Score | 2025

 In this article (Skip to...)

-Understanding credit scores and mortgage rates
+How credit scores affect mortgage rates

 Check your home buying options.
 Start here